jimporter/bfg9000/doc/user/reference.md

 * *options*: Command-line options to pass to the compiler
 * *lang*: The language of the source file; useful if the source file's extension isn't recognized by bfg9000
+* *directory*: An optional subdirectory to place the source file into if *name* is unspecified

 !!! note
     When building files via `yacc`, this step will automatically generate both